mp49/epics_make_loop_test/README.md

 ```

-Compile the `loopTestApp/Db` directory using these different versions of EPICS:
+I then compiled the `loopTestApp/Db` directory using these different versions of EPICS:
 1. 3.14.12.8
 2. 3.15.9
 3. 7.0.7